About Blood Cancer

 Blood cancer is an umbrella term for cancers that affect the blood, bone marrow and lymphatic system.
 In most blood cancers, normal blood cell development is interrupted by uncontrolled growth of abnormal blood cells.
 The abnormal blood cells can prevent blood from fighting off infection or preventing uncontrolled bleeding.

 Unfortunately, blood cancer can strike any one of us at any time.
-Approximately every four minutes, a child or adult in the United States is diagnosed with a type of blood cancer.
+Approximately every three minutes, a child or adult in the United States is diagnosed with a type of blood cancer.
 That’s 360 people a day, 130,000 people a year.

 There are three main types of blood cancers: Leukemia, cancer that is found in your blood and bone marrow; Lymphoma, blood cancer that affects the lymphatic system; and Myeloma, blood cancer that specifically targets your plasma cells.

 For many, there is hope of a cure through a bone marrow or peripheral blood stem cell transplant.
 Today, transplantation, of healthy stem cells donated by related and unrelated volunteers, offers hope to many patients suffering from these sometimes deadly diseases.

 Advances in transplantation have made this procedure a reality for thousands who are alive today because a stranger gave them the Gift of Life!

 Conditions that can be treated by transplantation include:

 - Bone marrow diseases: Amegakaryocytosis/congenital thrombocytopenia, Fanconi anemia, Paroxysmal nocturnal hemoglobinuria (PNH), Pure red cell aplasia, Severe aplastic anemia.

 - Familial erythrophagocythic lymphohistiocytosis and other histiocytic disorders.